Willie Amos

-Willie Amos (born July 28, 1982) is an American football defensive back who most recently played for the Edmonton Eskimos of the Canadian Football League.
+Willie Amos (born July 28, 1982) is an American former professional football defensive back.
+He played college football at Nebraska.

+Early life

 Amos was born in Sweetwater, Texas and attended Sweetwater High School.
 He is a champion jump rope skipper.
 In 1999, he jumped with Team USA at the FISAC World Jump Rope Championships and won in the all-male senior division.

+College career

-Amos played safety his first year at the University of Nebraska.
-He tore his ACL during training, and sat out for a year.
+Amos played safety his first year at the University of Nebraska–Lincoln.
+He tore his ACL during training, and sat out the 2002 season as a result.
 He came back in the 2003 season to play left cornerback his junior year.
 Amos was switched to wide receiver his senior season in 2004 and recorded 2 touchdowns in his debut performance.